llm-d-incubation/inferno-autoscaler/docs/integrations/prometheus.md

 ## Metrics Overview

-All custom metrics are prefixed with `inferno_` and include labels for `variant_name`, `namespace`, and other relevant dimensions to enable detailed analysis and filtering.
+All custom metrics are prefixed with `wva_` and include labels for `target_name`, `namespace`, and other relevant dimensions to enable detailed analysis and filtering.

+**Important**: The `target_name` label contains the **deployment name** from the VariantAutoscaling's `scaleTargetRef.Name` field, **not** the VariantAutoscaling resource name.
+This is required for HPA integration via Prometheus Adapter.
+See [Metrics Labeling Architecture](../architecture/metrics-labeling.md) for details.

 ## Optimization Metrics